clarkfitzg/course_planning/bigdata.md

 Assignments should pose challenging problems on real data sets.
 Lectures will use a high level programming language suitable for data analysis: Python, R, or Julia.

+TODO: Emphasis will be on first coming up with appropriate and theoretically justifiable techniques first, then implementing.

 ## Topics

 topic   |   example technologies    |   description